 Lymphomatoid granulomatosis is a rare disorder characterized by overproduction (proliferation) of white blood cells called lymphocytes (lymphoproliferative disorder).
 The abnormal cells infiltrate and accumulate (form lesions or nodules) within tissues.
 The lesions or nodules damage or destroy the blood vessels within these tissues.
 The lungs are most commonly affected in lymphomatoid granulomatosis.
 Symptoms often include cough, shortness of breath (dyspnea) and chest tightness.
-Other areas of the body such as the skin, kidneys or central nervous system are also frequently affected.
+Other areas of the body such as the skin, central nervous system, kidneys and liver are also frequently affected.

-The symptoms and progression of lymphomatoid granulomatosis vary greatly from case to case.
+The symptoms and progression of lymphomatoid granulomatosis vary greatly from person to person.
 The disorder may occasionally resolve without treatment (spontaneous remission) in some affected individuals or more commonly it will progress and cause life-threatening complications.
-Occasionally, it is an incidental and asymptomatic finding on chest radiographs (less than 5 percent).
+Occasionally, it is an incidental and asymptomatic finding on chest radiographs.

-In almost all cases, lymphomatoid granulomatosis affects the lungs and often causes a cough, shortness of breath (dyspnea) and chest tightness.
+In almost all affected individuals, lymphomatoid granulomatosis affects the lungs and often causes a cough, shortness of breath (dyspnea) and/or chest tightness.
 In most patients, the cough is non-productive and is rarely associated with blood (hemoptysis).
 Systemic symptoms are not uncommon and may include fever, a general feeling of poor health (malaise), weight loss, and fatigue.
-Affected individuals may occasionally develop numbeness and tingling and/or weakness of their lower extremities.

-In approximately 30 percent of cases, the central nervous may be involved potentially resulting in mental status changes, headaches, seizures, paralysis of one side of the body (hemiparesis), or loss of the ability to coordinate voluntary movements (ataxia).
+In approximately one-third of patients, the central nervous may be involved potentially resulting in mental status changes, headaches, seizures, paralysis of one side of the body (hemiparesis), or loss of the ability to coordinate voluntary movements (ataxia).

 Less commonly, the kidneys or liver may be involved, although this rarely leads to the development of symptoms.
 In some cases the liver may become enlarged (hepatomegaly).
 In some extremely rare cases, lymphomatoid granulomatosis may only affect the skin or only the central nervous system (isolated lymphomatoid granulomatosis).